Bachelor of Science, Major in Geography, Geo-spatial Information Sciences

 3

-GEOG 2355 and/or GEOG 2356 satisfy the Core Curriculum requirement for Component Area IV (Language, Philosophy, and Culture.
-Students who choose to apply either of these course towards the Geography major may need to complete additional coursework in order to fulfill the 120 credit hour requirement for graduation.
+GEOG 2355 or GEOG 2356 satisfies the Core Curriculum requirement for Component Area IV (Language, Philosophy, and Culture.
+Students who choose to apply either of these courses towards the Geography major may need to complete additional coursework in order to fulfill the 120 credit hour requirement for graduation.

 4